 America is strictly voluntary.

-11. A university’s name is similar to a well-known

-and well-respected institution of higher learning.
+name is similar to well-known institution of higher learning.

 This is a fairly good indication the university is bogus, particularly in today’s global environment.
 However,

 emerging institutions that adopt the names of their family or founders are a pretty good cinch to be on the up and up, no

-can I determine if a University is a diploma mill in my state?
+a University is a diploma mill in my state?

 out as some sort of national approval agency and have used the Internet and their official offices to promote that idea.
 However,

 if you have concerns about a particular university being accepted by employers in your state in the USA or employers in your

 home country, we encourage you to do your homework before you enroll and spend money.

-Some states in America have made it mandatory to register in their state in order for
+Some states in America have made it mandatory to register in their state

 tried to outlaw them or make their lives so uncomfortable that home school in their respective states was untenable.
 Once